-Organisms (such as bacteria or a fungus) may be identified by using special dyes on the sputum sample.
+Bacteria or a fungus may be found by using special dyes on the sputum sample.
 This is called a Gram stain.
 A Gram stain can help a doctor:

-Determine whether the sputum sample is adequate for culture.
-For example, a sputum sample that is not collected properly may not contain enough bacteria to warrant a culture, or the sample may be contaminated by other bacteria that are not infecting the lungs.
-If the sample is not adequate for culture, another sample can be obtained.
+Find out if the sputum sample is good enough for culture.
+For example, was the sputum collected in the right way?
+Is there enough sputum in the sample?
+Does it contain other bacteria that aren't infecting the lungs?
+If the sample is not good enough for culture, another sample can be obtained.

-Make an initial diagnosis before the culture results are received.
-In some cases, Gram stain results can be available within 30 minutes, but culture results may not be available for one to several days.
-Information received from a Gram stain can help your doctor treat the infection earlier, rather than waiting for the culture results.
+Make a diagnosis before the culture results come back from the lab.
+In some cases, Gram stain results can be available within 30 minutes.
+But other culture results may not be available for 1 to several days.
+Information received from a Gram stain can help your doctor treat the infection sooner, rather than waiting for the culture results.

-A culture that does not grow any bacteria or fungi may not rule out an infection.
+Even if your culture does not grow any bacteria or fungi, you may still have an infection.

-Sensitivity testing helps a doctor choose the best medicine to kill specific types of bacteria or fungi infecting a person.
+Sensitivity testing helps a doctor choose the best medicine to kill certain types of bacteria or fungi infecting a person.
 Differences in the genetic material (DNA) of bacteria or fungi may make them resistant to certain antibiotics.
 In such cases, those antibiotics can't kill all of the bacteria.
-When an effective antibiotic is chosen, you must complete the entire course to lower the chance that the bacteria will become resistant to the antibiotic.
-Stopping antibiotic treatment early kills only the most sensitive bacteria, while those that are more resistant can multiply and prolong the infection.
-Subsequent infections may also be harder to treat if caused by resistant bacteria.
+When an antibiotic is chosen, you must take all of the medicine to lower the chance that the bacteria will become resistant to the antibiotic.
+Stopping antibiotic treatment early kills only the weakest bacteria.
+Then those that are stronger and more resistant can multiply and prolong the infection.
+Later infections may also be harder to treat if they are caused by resistant bacteria.

-Bronchoscopy is often done if a serious or recurring lung infection is present, especially when other tests have not definitely determined the cause.
+Bronchoscopy is often done if a serious or recurring lung infection is present.
+This is especially true when other tests have not definitely found the cause.
 To learn more, see the topic Bronchoscopy.

 Other Works Consulted